GibilGibil

 • Your project fits in 4 vCPU / 16 GB / 30 GB

-• Your stack is pre-installed (Node, Python, Postgres, Redis)
+• Your stack matches what's pre-installed

 • You're comfortable with code running on Anthropic infrastructure